Zastinian/HedystiaDocs/docs/db/drivers/file.md

 await db.initialize();
 ```

+## Indexes

+The File driver does **not** support index operations.
+Attempting to `addIndex` or `dropIndex` will throw a `DriverError`.

+## Transactions

+Transactions use in-memory snapshots.
+If a migration or operation fails, the driver rolls back all changes, including newly created table artifacts, and flushes the restored state to disk.

 ## Behavior

 When the database initializes, `@hedystia/db` ensures that `./data/file_db` exists.
 For each table defined in `schemas`, it creates a corresponding `[table].json` file to store the rows.